AbidaMemon/VoiceTransCHATGPT/README.md

-o set up the project, follow these steps:
+set up the project, follow these steps:

 Open VS Code and install the Python extension if not already installed.